What is Total Expense Ratio? All you need to know

 Expense Ratio = (1 crore) / (100 crore) = 0.01 = 1%

-Components of Expense Ratio
+Components of the Expense Ratio

 Factors Affecting Expense Ratios